Bridge to Terabithia (2007 film): Soundtrack

 Music from and Inspired by Bridge to Terabithia is the soundtrack album to the film, released by Hollywood Records on February 13, 2007.
 The original score is composed by Aaron Zigman, who took over the scoring duties from Alison Krauss, after her exit from the project.
-Zigman, who also scored Flicka simultaneously with Bridge to Terabithia compared both the film's having Celtic influence a bit, but added the score of the latter as more modern and orchestral compared to the former.
-Four of the tracks from the film's score, was only featured in the soundtrack, and Zigman's score was separately released from the album, on December 2007, only for promotional use.
+Zigman, who also scored Flicka simultaneously with Bridge to Terabithia, compared both the film's having Celtic influence a bit, but added the score of the latter as more modern and orchestral compared to the former.
+Four of the tracks from the film's score, was only featured in the soundtrack, and Zigman's score was separately released from the album, in December 2007, only for promotional use.

 Release

 Marketing and promotion

-The promotion and advertising for the film was met with criticism and controversy.
+The promotion and advertising for the film were met with criticism and controversy.
 The filmmakers distanced themselves from the advertising campaign for the film, saying that it was deliberately misleading and made the film seem to be about, or occurring in, a fantasy world.
 David Paterson was surprised by the trailer, but understood the marketing reasoning behind it, saying:

 Critics commented on the film's misleading advertisement campaign.
 One critic said the film was actually "grounded in reality far more than in fantasy", while another thought, "far from a computer generated escapist fantasy, this film is an unpretentious and touching tale of preteen companionship and loss".

 Distribution

-The film premiered at the El Capitan Theatre in Hollywood on February 16, 2007.
+The film premiered at the El Capitan Theatre in Hollywood on February 3, 2007.
 Paterson, an alumnus of the Catholic University of America, held a special advance screening of the film for members of the CUA community at the AFI Silver Theatre in Silver Spring, Maryland on February 1, 2007.
-The film opened in the United Kingdom on May 4, 2007, and in New Zealand June 7, 2007.
+The film opened in the United States on February 16, 2007, in the United Kingdom on May 4, 2007, and in New Zealand on June 7, 2007.
 The film had a strong second place domestic opening over the Presidents' Day weekend, grossing "a higher-than-expected" $28,536,717 from 2,284 screens, earning an average of $9,885 per screen.
 The opening Friday box office was $6.3 million.
-The film has a worldwide gross of US$137 million, taking in $82 million in the US and Canada.
+The film has a worldwide gross of US$137 million, taking in $82 million in the United States and Canada.

-The DVD and Blu-ray Disc were released on June 19, 2007 in the US.
+The DVD and Blu-ray Disc were released on June 19, 2007, in the United States.
 The DVD and high-definition Blu-ray version shared the same special features; including: "Digital Imagination: Bringing Terabithia to Life", "Behind the Book: The Themes of Bridge to Terabithia", "Keep Your Mind Wide Open" music video by Robb, and two audio commentaries, the first with director Gábor Csupó, writer Jeff Stockwell, and producer Hal Lieberman, and the second with producer Lauren Levine and actors Hutcherson and Robb.